Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Platform feeders attract a large variety of birds, including many types of birds such as cardinals who will not approach a traditional tube feeder.
-Fill the bin with the seeds, and the birds will come!
+Fill the bin with black oil sunflower seeds, and the birds will come!

-The Country Store Bird Feeder is designed to resemble a rustic building from the Old West.
-The country store motif adds a bit of whimsy to a basic platform feeder, without sacrificing functionality.
+The country store platform bird feeder is designed to resemble a rustic building from the Old West.
+The country store motif adds a bit of whimsy to a basic tray feeder without sacrificing functionality.
 The fly-through design that allows birds to approach the feeder from multiple directions, and the covered bin protects the seed from the rain and snow.
 The porch roof helps to keep the seed dry, and the feeder tray has drainage holes in the corners.
 The feeder is finished with a few simple trim pieces and colored stains to add character to the design.

-The Country Store Bird Feeder is made from inexpensive pine along with a few other leftover pieces of wood from my scrap bin.
-Pine works well for this project and will last for several seasons, especially when the exterior is painted or stained.
-Cedar, redwood, certain hardwoods or pieces of salvaged lumber are also good choices for birdhouses and feeders.
+The feeder is made from inexpensive pine along with a few other leftover pieces of wood from my scrap bin.
+Pine works well for this project and will last for several seasons, especially after the exterior is painted and stained.
+Cedar and redwood are also good choices.
 Hardwoods such as mahogany and teak are naturally resistant to insects and weather, and tend to last longer when exposed to the elements.
+Birdhouses and feeders are good projects for reusing weathered wood and bits from the scrap bin.
 Avoid using any pressure treated lumber; the chemicals used to ward of the bugs are potentially harmful to the birds.

 The size of the feeder is not critical, and you can adjust the dimensions as needed.
 I used a standard 1x10 pine board from the local home center for the base of the feeder, which is actually 9-1/4" wide.
 Look for pieces of lumber that are flat (not warped or cupped) and free of large knots.
 I spent about $10 for the wood in this project.

 Cut pieces of wood to the following dimensions: